-/YSTRING/TEXT Exchange STRING with TEXT on pending line, display edited line, find next occurrence THIS IS AN OLD TEXT.
-THE OLD STRING CAN BE of STRING, making it the pending line and display it.
-Edited line displayed.
-New pending line displayed.
-Find next occurrence of STRING and make it pending line leaving present pending line unchanged.
-STRING WITH THE Y /Y New pending line displayed.
-Exchange STRING with TEXT on pending line, display edited line, find next occurrence of STRING, making it pending line and display TEXT WITH THE Y EOF it.
-Edited line displayed.
-End of file.
+display edited line, find next occurrence of STRING, making it the pending line and display it.

+of STRING, making it the pending line and display it.

+display it.

+THIS IS AN OLD TEXTEdited line displayed.

+THE OLD STRING CAN BENew pending line displayed.

+/FFind next occurrence of STRING and make it

+pending line leaving present pending line

+unchanged.

+STRING WITH THE YNew pending line displayed.

+/YExchange STRING with TEXT on pending line,

+display edited line, find next occurrence o

+STRING, making it pending line and display

+it.

+TEXT WITH THE YEdited line displayed.

+EOFEnd of file.